by Jon (Updated on 2014-12-05)

 - Behaviors allow you to manage the Scene Behaviors you have attached to this scene.

 - Events lets you manage the Events you've attached to this scene.

 - Physics allows you to adjust the physics settings for this scene, such as gravity.

 - Atlases lets you manage resource usage for this scene using the Atlas Manager.

 - Properties allows you to set your scene's size, the background color and name.

-The toolbar gives you control over what you can interact with in your scene and changes the current scene's display options.
+The toolbar gives you control over what you can interact with in your scene.
+It also lets you change the current scene's display options.

 The Layer Mode determines whether your selections only grab from the current layer or from all layers (default).